Let’s explore the ongoing trends in IoT device lifecycle management.

 Today, there are more connected devices than humans, a trend which is only expected to grow further in near future.
 A typical Brownfield IoT device may or may not be designed for connectivity and is expected to remain fully operational for several years without the need for replacement.
 This calls for a mechanism which allows you to deploy, provision and unprovision field devices remotely.
 Managing connected devices/products is in fact, the single biggest challenge one may encounter.
 All the devices present in a given network generate a huge amount of data continuously.
 So, device data protection is also a big concern in the connected device network.

-IoT device lifecycle management/remote device management (RDM) solutions have emerged as a necessary prerequisite for IoT-based businesses to meet end user expectations on service reliability.
+IoT device lifecycle management/remote device management Services (RDM) solutions have emerged as a necessary prerequisite for IoT-based businesses to meet end user expectations on service reliability.
 The ability to manage devices remotely improves asset utilization as well as employee productivity.
 It helps reduce service costs and improve customer satisfaction while enabling product companies to achieve scale quickly and reduce their operational costs.
 Such a lifecycle contains various stages including device onboarding, device registration & authentication, device configuration & control, device monitoring & diagnostics, device software updates & maintenance, and device off-boarding.

 Device onboarding